2022 Philadelphia Phillies season: June

 On June 1, the Phillies were 8 games under .500 and 12.5 games behind the first place New York Mets.
 As a result, the Phillies fired manager Joe Girardi and Rob Thomson was named the interim manager.
 President of Baseball Operations Dave Dombrowski said: "I still think it is early enough in the year that we can come back and we have a chance to make the postseason.
 I know the division is a ways off, but even if you win a Wild Card spot anything can take place.
 And I think from my perspective, a different voice was needed in the clubhouse at this time."

 The Phillies started the Rob Thomson era off with a bang.
 On June 3, Thomson's first game, the Phillies defeated the Los Angeles Angels by a score of 10–0 and rookie Bryson Stott hit his first career home run.
-In the series finale agains the Angels, on June 5, the Phillies were down 6–2 in the 8th inning, but Bryce Harper tied the game up at 6 runs each with a grand slam.
+In the series finale against the Angels, on June 5, the Phillies were down 6–2 in the 8th inning, but Bryce Harper tied the game up at 6 runs each with a grand slam.
 Down by one run in the ninth inning, Stott hit a walkoff home run to win the game.
 The Phillies went on to win nine straight games as part of 14 wins in Thomson's first 16 games.
 As manager, Thomson began playing younger players including Bohm and Stott more.

 On June 7, the Phillies entered the top of the ninth inning trailing the Milwaukee Brewers by a score of 2–1.
 However, Bohm and Matt Vierling, hit solo home runs against Josh Hader and the Phillies went on to win by a score of 3–2.
 This was the first blown save by Hader since June 2021.
 The Phillies defeated the Arizona Diamondbacks by a score of 4–0 on June 11, which resulted in the Phillies record standing at 31–30 for their first winning record since April 11.
 On June 15, Garrett Stubbs hit a walkoff three run home run in the ninth inning to give the Phillies a 3–1 win over the Miami Marlins.
 In June, the Phillies won five out of the seven series they played in.
 Despite the team's success in the month, Harper broke his thumb on June 25, which resulted in him missing two months of play.
 Following Harper's injury, the Phillies called up left handed power hitter Darick Hall from AAA to play designated hitter.